GrosSacASac/emitter/Readme.md

 ## EmitterListenerPlus

 EmitterListener further extends EmitterListener.
-It can be used to direclty list for the first subscription and last unsubscription for a given event name and  It can only be used as a constructor, example usage:
+It can be used to direclty listen for the first subscription and last unsubscription for a given event name and  It can only be used as a constructor, example usage:

 ```
 import {EmitterListenerPlus, onFirstSubscribe, onLastUnsubscribe, onSubscribe, onUnsubscribe} from "event-e3/source/EmitterListenerPlus.js";